Planning is the basis for success. Any success first starts with planning.

 What do you want to learn?
 In what way do you want to grow your knowledge?
 Who do you become?
 How many books do you want to read?

-By the end of 2018, what new skills or abilities will you have?
+By the end of the year, what new skills or abilities will you have?

 Most people ignore their overall health until they become sick.
 Be proactive, and focus on your health now.

 What are your health goals–lose weight, improve diet, exercise more, decrease your blood pressure?
 Whatever it is, be specific about exactly what you want to achieve related to your health by the end of the year?

 Have you been waiting to start or finish a big project such as beginning a certification program, defending your dissertation, or publishing your book?
 You must specifically write down your goal so your brain understands what you are trying to achieve this year.

 What achievement do you want to be recognized for, or just be proud of, this year?

 You create harmony and happiness by spending quality time with your family.

 What goals do you have as a family?
 What activities do you want to do with your family?

 Spirituality is not simply about being religious or going to church although that may be your goal this year.
 It is also about serving others such as volunteering and giving to charity as well as learning from wise people.